EZmay15/dustfiles/README.md

 # dustfiles #

--Original Fortran files for Wiscombe's Mie scattering algorithms**, including test cases -Python translation of the ErrPack and MIEV0noP files -Draine's dust data tables
+-Original Fortran files for Wiscombe's Mie scattering algorithms**, including test cases <br />
+-Python translation of the ErrPack and MIEV0noP files <br />
+-Draine's dust data tables <br />
--iPython notebook files plotting Mie and Draine values
+-iPython notebook files plotting Mie and Draine values <br />

 **Only edits made to the original files are print statements, to be used as checkpoints for debugging